ANC-Hackathons/capture-the-pi/README.md

 ## Accolades

 Capture The Pi earned the title of Most Creative during the 2018 ReadyTalk Pi Day Hackathon.
-A demonstration of the project can be seen here:
+A demonstration of the project can be seen on YouTube:

 [![Capture The Pi presentation](https://img.youtube.com/vi/7TkEQ0ZJv1I/0.jpg)](https://www.youtube.com/embed/7TkEQ0ZJv1I?rel=0)